facundoolano/advenjure/README.md

 # advenjure

-Just a toy project to learn Clojure.
+A text adventure engine I wrote to learn Clojure (and because it's fun!).

 ## Usage
 1. Clone the repository.